scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2012-07-22-you-know-who-wouldn-t-mind-watching-a-film-in-a-gun-free-zone.md

-## You know who wouldn’t mind watching a film in a gun-free zone?
+## You know who wouldn't mind watching a film in a gun-free zone?

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2012/07/you-know-who-wouldnt-mind-watching-a-film-in-a-gun-free-zone
  * Sunday, July 22, 2012